xXJSONDeruloXx/steamdeck-bt-controller-emulator/README.md

 After a few seconds, the device should now recognize an hid controller over bluetooth, as well as a keyboard and mouse hid device.

-### Wired Mode (USB-C) 🆕
+### Wired Mode

 For ultra-low latency wired connection:

-1. **One-time setup**: Run `sudo ~/steamdeck-bt-controller-emulator/scripts/setup-usb-gadget.sh`
+1. Go into bios (hold + while booting up or in terminal run `systemctl reboot --firmware`)
+2. in Utility > Advanced > USB Config > USB Dual Role and set to `DRD`.
-2. Connect Steam Deck to target device via USB-C cable (data-capable cable required)
+2. Connect Steam Deck to target device with data usb c cable
 3. Select **Wired USB** mode in the GUI
-4. Press "Start Service"
+4. Press "Start Service" (input pass if asked)

 Your Steam Deck will appear as a USB HID controller/keyboard/mouse.
-See [docs/WIRED_MODE.md](docs/WIRED_MODE.md) for detailed documentation.

 CLI mode available for testing without `--gui` flag.
 Use `--forward /dev/input/eventX` to map physical controller.